This guide shows where to stay in Paros island, Greece and what to expect from each location. Includes best hotels in Paros and travel tips.

 Day trip from Paros to Antiparos

-A day trip to Antiparos is a popular activity from Paros.
+A day trip to Antiparos is a must-do activity from Paros.
 You can get there on the numerous local ferries from Paros to Antiparos.
 Foot passengers can leave from Parikia.
 If you want to take a vehicle across, you need to leave from Pounda port.

 While a day is enough to see the highlights of Antiparos, I would suggest staying there for a few nights if you can.
 The vibe is more laid-back and relaxed, and you don't really need a car to enjoy the island.